 For example: marble... there are many different kinds of marble, with as many colors and veining designs/patterns that make up a particular marble.

-is one of the most durable and versitale natural stones there is.
+Slate is one of the most durable and versatile natural stones there is.
 While not as expensive as granite or marble, it isn't cheap.

 All of these natural stones are extremely durable, great looking, versatile and easy to maintain.

-, clay, saltillo and Terra-cotta are manufactured from clay.
+Brick, ceramic, porcelain , clay, Saltillo and Terra-cotta are manufactured from clay.
 Blending different clays together and the heat variation during "firing" creates their individual uniqueness.

 The Use of Concrete is on the rise and is the least expensive of all flooring materials.
 It is relatively easy to install, with most of the labor involved being preparation.
 Concrete is very easy to maintain.

-: Has similar characteristics as cork and works exceptionally well in damp areas.
-Can be quite expensive but it is incredibly durable and there are many colors and textures to choose from, nothing boring about this material!
+Rubber Has similar characteristics as cork and works exceptionally well in damp areas.
+Although it can be quite expensive, it is also incredibly durable and there are many colors and textures to choose from, nothing boring about this material!

-: Practical and durable, with hundreds of colors and patterns available, you can even design your own if you want.
+Linoleum Practical and durable, with hundreds of colors and patterns available, you can even design your own if you want.
 Works very well in damp areas.
-True linoleum is evironmentally friendly.
+True linoleum is environmentally friendly.